azurecitadel/azurecitadel/content/terraform/fundamentals/07-locals_and_outputs.md

     variable "prefix" {
       description = "Prefix string to ensure FQDNs are globally unique" type        = string
-      default     = "richeney"
     }
     ```

-    > ⚠️ You should have a different default value for *prefix*.

 * main.tf